mahla-kh/TravelTrove/README.md

 - 🗺️ Track and mark places you've visited on an interactive map
 - ✍️ Add personal notes and memories to each location
-- 📸 Upload photos to capture your experiences
 - 🌐 Responsive design for all devices
-- 🚧 **In Development** — Exciting new features coming soon!

 ## 🛠️ Built With